m3dwards/longmynd.org/content/sites/long-mountain.md

   **The fee is payable by everyone, including LMSC members.**

-  Our permission to continue to use this site rests on the land owner recieving payments from every pilot that flys.
+  Our permission to continue to use this site rests on the land owner receiving payments from every pilot that flies.
 localAttractions: |-
   #### Long Mountain Car Park coordinates